MichaelStott/tech-squawks/web/content/cloud_computing/introduction.md

 ### Cloud Native

 The rise of cloud computing has accelerated the adoption of practices for developing robust cloud applications, collectively known as cloud-native development.
 These practices include _microservices_, _containerization_, and _serverless_ development for improving application scalability, portability, deployability, and development.

-### AWS

-These tutorials will target Amazon Web Services (AWS) for deploying examples and exploring cloud computing design.
-AWS is one the earliest and most popular cloud provider.
-While the individual implementation of computing, data-store, networking, and other cloud services varies between cloud-providers, the principles learned here can be applied to all platforms.